MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-consumer.md

 ---
 title: What is a Power BI "Consumer"?
-description: Overview of Power BI consumer aka business user aka end user.
+description: Overview of Power BI for consumers (also known as end users or business users).
 author: mihart
 manager: kvivek
 ms.service: powerbi